Kento Hashimoto: Loan to Vissel Kobe

 On 27 March 2022, Hashimoto returned to Japan and signed for Vissel Kobe firstly on a three-month transfer from Russia's FC Rostov after a FIFA ruling temporarily freezing the contracts of foreign players signed with Russian clubs and allowing them to go elsewhere.
 On 1 July 2022, his contract was officially extended for an undisclosed period.

-Loan to Huesca
+Huesca

 On 18 July 2022, Hashimoto signed with Huesca in Spain.
+On 3 September 2023, Hashimoto returned to Huesca on a permanent basis and signed a two-year contract.

+Eibar

+On 29 August 2024, Hashimoto signed a one-year deal with Eibar also in the Spanish Segunda División.

+Return to FC Tokyo

+On 9 January 2025, Eibar announce official transfer of Hashimoto to J1 club FC Tokyo for 2025 season.

-International
+International career

-He made his debut for the Japan national football team on 26 March 2019 in a friendly against Bolivia, as a starter.
+Hashimoto made his debut for the Japan national football team on 26 March 2019 in a friendly against Bolivia, as a starter.